minenwerfer/savitridocs/api/function.md

 # Function

-When used within the context of this document, a Function (or API Function when required to be more explicit) refers to an endpoint function.
+When used within the context of this document, a Function (or endpoint function when required to be more explicit) refers to an endpoint function.
 Funcions can be used by entities of both collection and controllabe types.
 To register a function using the filesystem use the `collectionId@functionName.{ts,js}` naming pattern.

 Example:
 ```